COURSE UNIT TITLE

 3 Students learn and improve skills in remembering new information, and terminology in the area of Cybercultures.

-4 Students learn to synthesize new information in the area: prepare and present academic research papers ( class enrolment maximum 30-35) test exams may as well be administered.
+4 Students learn to synthesize new information in the area: prepare and present academic research papers ( for class enrolment of maximum 30-35) test exams may as well be administered.
 Otherwise test exams may as well be administered.

 Mode of Delivery